-The Committee currently consists of three (3) members: The Independent Non-Executive Director, who chairs the Committee and 2 Non-Executive Directors.
+The Committee currently consists of three (3) members: The Independent Non-Executive Director, who chairs the Committee, and 2 Non-Executive Directors.
 The Committee met four (4) times during the financial year and was at liberty to convene additional meetings if the need had arisen.
 The members of the Remuneration and Governance Committee during the period under review were:

-S/N Name Status Designation

-1 Mrs Egbichi Akinsanya Independent Non-Executive Chairman

-2 Hajia Binta Bakari Non-Executive Member

-3 Mrs Yetunde Aina Non-Executive Member
+S/N Name Status Designation 1.
+Mrs Egbichi Akinsanya Independent Non-Executive Chairperson Director 2.
+Mrs Yetunde Aina Non-Executive Director Member 3.
+Hajia Binta Bakari Non-Executive Director Member

-The schedule of attendance at the meetings of the RGC for the year ended 31 March 2023 are detailed below:
+The schedule of attendance at the meetings for the year ended 31st March 2024 are detailed below: